 (2) The wraparound model sites shall serve children with serious emotional or behavioral disturbances who are at high risk of residential or correctional placement or psychiatric hospitalization, and who have been referred for services from the department, a county juvenile court, a tribal court, a school, or a licensed mental health provider or agency.

-(3) Through a request for proposal process, the department shall contract, with regional support networks, alone or in partnership with either educational service districts or entities licensed to provide mental health services to children with serious emotional or behavioral disturbances, to operate the wraparound model sites.
+(3) Through a request for proposal process, the department shall contract, with behavioral health organizations, alone or in partnership with either educational service districts or entities licensed to provide mental health services to children with serious emotional or behavioral disturbances, to operate the wraparound model sites.
 The contractor shall provide care coordination and facilitate the delivery of services and other supports to families using a strength-based, highly individualized wraparound process.
 The request for proposal shall require that:

-(a) The regional support network agree to use its medicaid revenues to fund services included in the existing regional support network's benefit package that a medicaid-eligible child participating in the wraparound model site is determined to need;
+(a) The behavioral health organization agree to use its medicaid revenues to fund services included in the existing behavioral health organization's benefit package that a medicaid-eligible child participating in the wraparound model site is determined to need;

 (4) Contracts for operation of the wraparound model sites shall be executed on or before April 1, 2008, with enrollment and service delivery beginning on or before July 1, 2008.